Kitware/ParaView/Web/Documentation/guides/ubuntu_14_04/README.md

           RewriteRule ^/proxy.*$       ws://${session-to-port:%1}/ws  [P]
         </VirtualHost>

-Then restart Apache
+Then enable that virtual host and restart Apache

+    $ sudo a2ensite 001-pvw.conf
     $ sudo service apache2 restart

-# Setting up the ParaViewWeb Web Site
+## Setting up the ParaViewWeb Web Site

 You can download the documentation of ParaView here: http://paraview.org/paraview/resources/software.php And download the ParaView-API-docs-v4.1.zip file or any newer version.

-By uncompression that file, you should get something like that:
+By uncompressing that file, you should get something like that:

      -> ParaView-API-docs-v4.1
         + js-doc